anhpdd/manila-rent-map/README.md

 For issues or questions:
 1. Check the notebook comments and documentation
-2. Review the original Vietnamese scraper (`Coeds.ipynb`) for reference
-3. Inspect Lamudi's current page structure using browser DevTools
+2. Inspect Lamudi's current page structure using browser DevTools

 ## 🔄 Comparison with Original Scraper